 By buying shares in a company that works with gold, investors can access gold profits without buying or selling it themselves.
 This form of investment can also provide lower risks, as there are other trading factors at play that can help protect investors from stable or falling gold prices.
-That said, investors conduct significant research when looking for the right company to invest in.
-There are risks associated with the mining industry that can interfere with overall profits or even raise ethical concerns.Finally, if you're looking for a more pleasant way to own gold, jewelry is the way to go.
+However, there are risks associated with the mining industry that can interfere with overall profits or even raise ethical concerns.Finally, if you're looking for a more pleasant way to own gold, jewelry is the way to go.
 While it may not be the most profitable from an investment standpoint, it's still an emotionally satisfying way to own gold.